 The Lankavatara was virtually unknown in the West until D.T.
 Suzuki’s Studies in the Lankavatara Sutra was published in 1929.
 Suzuki’s subsequent translation and publication of The Lankavatara Sutra in 1932 earned him the respect and gratitude of scholars and Buddhists worldwide.
 Professor Suzuki felt that an editing of the Lankavatara, for the sake of easier reading, would make the sutra more widely accessible.
 He encouraged the editor Dwight Goddard to take on the challenge, and the publication of the ‘epitomised’ version appeared in print also in 1932, under the title, Self-Realization of Noble Wisdom: The Lankavatara Sutra.

-(p.
-20) Lord of Lanka, beings are appearances; they are like figures painted on a wall that is unmoved by them.
-Lord of Lanka, all that is in the world is devoid of work and action because all things have no reality.
-The teaching is thus: there is nothing heard, no one hearing.
+Lord of Lanka, all that is in the world is devoid of effort and action because all things have no reality.
+The teaching is also thus: there is nothing heard, no one hearing.
 Lord of Lanka, all that is in the world is like an image magically transformed.
-This is not comprehended by the philosophers and the ignorant.
-Lord of Lanka, he who thus sees things is the one who sees truthfully.
-Those who see things otherwise walk in discrimination; as they depend on discrimination, they cling to dualism.
-It is like seeing one’s own image reflected in a mirror, or one’s own shadow in the water or the moonlight, or seeing one’s shadow in a house, or hearing an echo in a valley.
-People grasping their own shadows of discrimination (p.
-21) uphold the discrimination of dharma and adharma (things and concepts) and, failing to abandon dualism, they go on discriminating and never attain tranquillity.
-By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-matrix (Tathagata-gharba), which is the realm of noble wisdom realised in one’s inmost self.
-(Suzuki, 1932)
+This is not understood by the philosophers and the ignorant.
+Lord of Lanka, he who thus sees things is one who sees truly.
+Those who see things otherwise walk in discrimination; and as they depend on discrimination, they cling to dualism.
+It is like seeing one’s own image reflected in a mirror, or the reflection of the moon in water, or seeing one’s shadow in a house, or hearing an echo in a valley.
+People grasping their own shadows of discrimination uphold the discrimination of dharma and adharma (things and concepts), and, failing to abandon dualism, they go on discriminating and never attain tranquillity.
+By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-womb, the realm of noble wisdom realised in one’s inmost self.
+(Suzuki, 1932, p.
+20)

 * * *